Register online online –

 Is there first aid available on the day?

-St John’s Ambulance will be available on event day in case of any accident, illness or injury.
+ColMed Medics will be available on event day in case of any accident, illness or injury.

-Can i purchase merchandise on the day?
+Can I purchase merchandise on the day?

 What should I wear on the walk?

 Please wear appropriate footwear for the event, especially if you are completing the 30km walk.
 It is also recommended that you utilise sun protection on the day and dress for the weather.
+Sunscreen will be available at refreshment stations to reapply along the walk route.

 Can I dress up?

 Feel free to dress up in fun costumes or outfits, providing they are comfortable and appropriate for the weather and the distance you are walking.
 Given the history of the walk (previously known as the Wonder Woman Walk), we are happy for themed costumes to be worn by participants.
-The Walk With

-Women is not affiliated with the Wonder Woman brand or Warner Brothers.
+*The Walk With Women is not affiliated with the Wonder Woman brand or Warner Brothers.

 How challenging is the walk?